 - a.
-Each line between the power plant and pump room shall be of such size that its carrying capacity, as given by the National Electrical Code (NFPA No. 70), will not be exceeded by the load carried. - b.
+Each line between the power plant and pump room shall be of such size that its carrying capacity, as given by the National Electrical Code (NFPA No. 70), will not be exceeded. - b.
 The voltage at the motors should not drop more than 5 per cent below the voltage rating of the motors when the pumps are being driven at rated output, pressure, and speed, and the lines between motors and power stations are carrying their peak loads. - c.
 Where squirrel-cage motors are used, the capacity of the generating station, the connecting lines and the transformers should be ample and such as not to cause the voltage to drop sufficiently to prevent the motor starting (not more than 10 per cent below normal voltage).

 - d.
 When 208-220 (or 208-220/440) volt motors are used on 208 volt nominal lines, the 5 per cent voltage drop allowed in 432b shall be figured from the 220 volt rating. - 433.
-OVERCURRENT PROTECTIVE DEVICES (Fuses or circuit breakers). - a.
-Such devices installed in the power supply circuits at utility plants or substations ahead of the plant distribution circuit breakers shall be rated and, in the case of circuit breakers, set so as not to open these circuits under stalled rotor current or other motor starting conditions of the fire pump motor under maximum plant load. - b.
-Such devices installed in the fire pump feeder circuit (fuses are not recommended in the fire pump feeder circuit at plant bus) should have overcurrent setting for short circuit production only.
+POWER SUPPLY PROTECTIVE DEVICES (Fuses or circuit breakers). - a.
+Such devices when installed in the power supply circuits at utility plants, substations, or plant load distribution centers ahead of the fire pump feeder circuits shall hold indefinitely stalled rotor current conditions of the fire pump motor(s) under maximum plant load. - b.
+Such devices (fuses not recommended) when installed in the fire pump feeder circuit shall hold indefinitely stalled rotor current of the fire pump motor(s) and other necessary associated fire pump installation electrical accessories.

 Note: Each ungrounded conductor should be protected.
-See Article 522 regarding overcurrent protection for the motor branch circuit conductors.
+See also 514b.